Seven and A Half Dates

 In Seven and A Half Dates, Mr. Gomez (Akin Lewis) is on a mission to get his older daughter get married.
 He arranges that she met with ten sons of his secondary school classmates.
 Ten dates, and among them all, there could be one suitor who’ll impress her.
 Among the suitors having dates with Bisola Gomez (Mercy Johnson), she experiences characters who are more into themselves; who do not care much for women than their businesses.
 Mostly talking-heads.
 He comes across as one whose mother left his father because he beats on her.
 That suitor, Kinsley (Ken Ericks), dismisses his mother as a loser for the fact that “A woman is defined by her marital status.
 No matter what she could have achieved, she was still a failure…women who die in marriages for the love of husband and children are true martyrs.
 I mean, It’s the West that has corrupted our women…I need a real woman.
 A proverb 31 type of woman.”

 Bisola, in the wilderness to find someone she can relate to, runs into a guy at a bar as she waits for a date.
 The guy wears a beret, reminiscent of French writers and artists.
-He’s a columnist of a popular Adore Magazine, and she Bisola adores J. Lawal’s column.
+He’s the soi desant, columnist of a popular Adore Magazine, and she Bisola adores J. Lawal’s column.
 Bisola meeting Jason marks a watershed moment in the story.
 Jason volunteers to instruct Bisola on how to fall in love without throwing oneself over to a man.
 It is Deja Vue for Bisola.
 She finally gets to know that the mystery friend at the bar is no other than the coveted writer, J Lawal.

 The backdrop of this story is that not all marriages are recommendable for today’s woman.
 Bode has been abusive to Mabel, with both her Mom and Dad’s knowledge, but they kept quiet, thinking he’ll change.
 On the day of the wedding, Mabel refuses to say, “I do,” to everyone’s surprise.
 Now Bisola stands vindicated as she has never rushed into marriage but takes her time to know J. Lawal with whom she thinks she can relate romantically.
 Mr. Gomez, too, signs his name on the relationship and invites the writer home for dinner.